 We feel like we need to be instantly accessible all the time, and we expect others to be for us.
 With Google at our fingertips, we’ve become accustomed to getting answers immediately.
-As soon as we have a thought we send it off as a text message or email.
-This is as close to mental telepathy as any of us will probably get.
+As soon as we have a thought, we launch it off as a text message or email like a telepathic message.

 By learning to be more present in each moment, we gain awareness of where our lives might be out of balance.
-Here are some techniques to restore that balance and support us to practice mindful living at work and at home:
+Here are some techniques to restore that balance and support us to integrate the many facets of our complex lives:

 - Set boundaries around hours – for yourself and in conversation with your employer and/or team